sfaleron/LeastSqs/README.rst

   $ python -m leastsqs -h
   usage: __main__.py [-h] [--seed SEED] [--backend BACKEND] [--outfile OUTFILE]
+                     [--density DENSITY]
                      coefficients coefficients rsq [steps]

-  Generates noisy data and fits a line to it.
+  Given a line and target r-squared, noisy data is generated and a line fit to it.
 A report is printed, and a plot-to-file feature is available.

   positional arguments:
-    coefficients          Coefficients a,b of template line y = a+b*x.
+    coefficients          Coefficients a,b of input line y = a+b*x.
     rsq                   Target r-squared
     steps                 Number of points generated; defaults to 100.

   optional arguments:
     -h, --help            show this help message and exit --seed SEED           RNG seed.
 If convertable to integer, it is.
-Note that the absolute value is taken of negative integers, so n and -n are the same seed.
+Note that the absolute value is taken of negative integers; n and -n are the same seed.
     --backend BACKEND     Case-insensitive selection from: scipy, numpy, native.

+  plotting:
     --outfile OUTFILE, -o OUTFILE
                           Generate plots, and save to this file.
 Requires Matplotlib.
 SVG and PNG formats are supported, and selected by the file extension.
+    --density DENSITY     Noise density.
+Proportion of randomly distributed noisy points to plot.
+Defaults to 1.0.

 ----